 Cupping is known to boost local blood circulation, bringing an increased supply of oxygen and nutrients to the tissues surrounding the treatment sites.
 For athletes with tired muscles, this can facilitate tissue repair and accelerated removal of toxins from treatment sites.

 Stiff, painful muscles are a frequent problem for athletes, but sports cupping therapy may be able to aid their recovery after a competition.
 The suction created by sports cupping lifts the skin away from the underlying muscles.
 Many athletes report that this effect helps to relieve tension and relaxes the muscle fibers to promote their health, repair and functionality.

 What conditions can be treated by sports cupping?

 Cupping for athletes has been reported to relieve the pain associated with various sports-related injuries including frozen shoulder, plantar fasciitis, shin splints and sciatica.
 These often have painful symptoms that can impede movement and worsen quality of life.
-In these cases, sports cupping can be used to improve symptoms and help athletes regain their competitive edge.
+In these cases, sports cupping can be used to improve symptoms, help athletes regain their competitive edge and improve athletic performance.
 But does the science support these claims?

 Plantar fasciitis is a condition affecting the plantar fascia (the band of connective tissue that runs along the bottom of the foot and joins the heel and toes).
 It is commonly seen in athletes, as the condition is most often caused by repetitive strain to the plantar fascia and can result in stabbing pain and a sensation of tightness in the heel.
 Studies have shown that dry, sit cupping can effectively reduce this pain, making it a promising treatment for athletes.